adolfohermosillo/adolfohermosillo.github.io/README.md

 ## About me
 Hi!
-I am Adolfo, a second-year PhD student in the Department of Linguistics at Stanford advised by [Christopher Potts](https://web.stanford.edu/~cgpotts/).
+I am Adolfo, a third-year PhD student in the Department of Linguistics at Stanford advised by [Christopher Potts](https://web.stanford.edu/~cgpotts/).
 I am broadly interested in natural language processing, semantics, sociolinguistics and multilingualism.
 I use computational and experimental methods to answer questions about meaning and variation.
 I am a member of [The Stanford NLP Group](https://nlp.stanford.edu/) and [ALPS](https://alpslab.stanford.edu/).

 ## Publications